 Related: Best Professional Food Processors

-These devices are incredibly simple and easy to use, oftentimes having just one function.
+These devices are straightforward and easy to use, often having just one function.
 Food choppers can hold 1 to 4 cups of food at a time, depending on the model.
 Unfortunately, food choppers are more limited in their capabilities as they don’t do much more than chop.
 However, if chopping is all you’re after, these little powerhouses are remarkably efficient and convenient.

 Can a Food Chopper Replace a Food Processor?